tatigabru/kaggle-rsna/README.md

 # Deep Learning for Automatic Pneumonia Detection.

 Pneumonia is the leading cause of death among young children and one of the top mortality causes worldwide.
 The pneumonia detection is usually performed through examine of chest X-Ray radiograph by highly trained specialists.
 This process is tedious and often leads to a disagreement between radiologists.
 Computer-aided diagnosis systems showed potential for improving the diagnostic accuracy.
-In this work, we develop the computational approach based on the novel squeeze-and-extinction deep convolution neural networks for pneumonia regions detection.
-The proposed approach was evaluated in the context of the Radiological Society of North America Pneumonia Detection Challenge.
+In this work, we develop the computational approach for pneumonia regions detection based on single-shot detectors, squeeze-and-extinction deep convolution neural networks, augmentations and multi-task learning.
+The proposed approach was evaluated in the context of the Radiological Society of North America Pneumonia Detection Challenge, achieving one of the best results in the challenge.
 Our source code is freely available here.

 __For more details, please refer to the [paper](https://arxiv.org/abs/...).__

 If you are using the results and code of this work, please cite it as
 ```
-@article{rsna_2019,
+@article{rsna_2020,
   title={Deep Learning for Automatic Pneumonia Detection},
   author={..},
   journal={arXiv preprint arXiv:},
-  year={2019}
+  year={2020}
 }
 ```

+## References
+This code is based on the original 2nd place solution of Dmytro Poplavskiy, available [here](https://github.com/pdima/kaggle_RSNA_Pneumonia_Detection) and the Pytorch RetinaNet implementation from [this repo](https://github.com/yhenon/pytorch-retinanet).

 ## Dataset
 The labelled dataset of the chest X-Ray (CXR) images and patients meta data was publicly provided for the challenge by the US National Institutes of Health Clinical Center.
 The [dataset](https://www.kaggle.com/c/rsna-pneumonia-detection-challenge) is available on kaggle platform.